uwspstar/Side-Projects/Data-Structure/readme/readme.md

     - Used in Huffman coding (which is often used for lossless data compression)
     - Best First Search (BFS) algrorithms such as A use PQs to continuously grab the next most promising node.
     - Used by Minimum Spanning Tree (MST) algorithms
+### Turnign Min PQ into Maz PQ
+    - an alternative method for numbers is to negate the numbers as you insert them into the PQ and negate them again when they are taken out.
+This has the same effect as negating the comparator.